-As last year’s football season came to its end, the Big Ten conference shunned away from being the familiar obedient dog that rolled over and played dead, particularly upon January’s arrival.
+As last year’s football season came to its end, the Big Ten champion was shunned.
+It was the proverbial obedient dog that rolled over and played dead, particularly upon January’s arrival.

-Guess there won’t be Ubu (of 80’s sitcom fame) earning any endorsement deals as the future Big Ten mascot.
+Guess we won’t be Ubu (of 80’s sitcom fame) earning any endorsement deals as the future Big Ten mascot.

-Certainly, the conclusion of the 2009 season was a positive one, what with Ohio State and Iowa reeling in BCS victories, Penn State knocking out the SEC’s LSU Tigers on New Year’s Day and other teams pushing teams to the brink during the bowl period.
+But, the conclusion of the 2009 season was a positive one.
+Ohio State and Iowa left with BCS victories.
+Penn State defeated LSU on New Year’s Day and a number of other teams pushed teams to the bring during the bowl period.

-Entering 2010, there are a handful of Big Ten teams that are considered to be in the mix for the national championship game – specifically The Ohio State University, plus teams such as Iowa and Wisconsin could be darkhorses, too.
+Entering 2010, there are a handful of Big Ten teams that are considered to be in the mix for the national championship.
+Ohio State is the favorite.
+Teams like Iowa and Wisconsin could be darkhorses, too.